 Training your pooch is not only useful for both of you but it is also a great way to stimulate your dog’s mind.
 Reward-based training is a fun bonding experience for pets and pet parents.
 It is never too late to teach an older dog a new trick and I bet there’s room for improvement even if your pup know sit, stay and drop.

 Just like us, dogs are social species, so having a doggie friend or regular visits to a dog park can be fun for some individuals, but not for everyone.
-Some dogs prefer social interactions with other pups while others prefer human company.
+Some dogs enjoy social interactions with other pups while others prefer human company, and that is absolutely fine.

-If you know what your dog likes the most, then you know how to make them happy.
+If you know what your dogs like the most, then you know how to make them happy.
 It’s that simple.

 Written by Bea Labady